-Early in the product development process, 3D printing processes such as stereolithography (SL) can be used to quickly produce an approximate physical representation of a part, but these representations may not meet product developers' and engineers' requirements for dimensional accuracy, cosmetics or material properties.
-As an alternative, 3D printing processes such as selective laser sintering (SLS) and direct metal laser sintering (DMLS) or CNC machining can be used to produce low volumes of high-quality custom parts in either metal or plastic.
-For follow-on functional testing, market evaluation and production runs, parts are typically manufactured using injection molding.
+Early in the product development process, 3D printing processes such as SL and PolyJet can be used to quickly produce an approximate physical representation of a part, but these representations may not meet product developers' and engineers' requirements for material properties.
+As an alternative, injection molding, CNC machining, sheet metal, and 3D printing processes such as SLS, DMLS, and MJF can be used to produce low volumes of high-quality custom parts in either metal or plastic.
+For follow-on functional testing, market evaluation and production runs, parts are typically manufactured using injection molding, CNC machining and sheet metal fabrication.